Is a Last Will and Testament Necessary?May 13, 2017

 - Finally, if you have the option to mark a box for “Trust” under the beneficiary section on your investment application. then check the box so that your trustee may distribute this fund through your trust.
 However, if there is only a box for “Estate,” DO NOT check that box because this investment will not be protected from probate and the funds may need to be probated, depending upon the value as of the date of your death.

-Based on the above, you may want to consider having a trust prepared to avoid probate.
+Based on the above, consider having a trust prepared to avoid probate.
 Your real estate assets that are not vested in your trust at the time of your death may result in probate, depending upon the value as of the date of your death.
 Probating your estate may cost thousands of dollars that could have gone to your heirs to benefit their lives.
 This money could be for higher education or buying a home or taking care of health concerns.
 So, when you ask yourself “do I need a living trust?” consider your family and the consequences of not having a living trust.

 If you know you need a living trust and are ready to get started, give us a call at (805) 439-0715 for a complimentary 30 minute consultation.
 We can help you by providing the affordable legal documents to get you on your way to protecting your full estate.